Vertical / Cinema

 A language that didn't exist.

 You cannot master a craft without a vocabulary for it.
-Vertical Cinema introduces the terminology the field has needed — precise enough for set, rigorous enough for scholarship, practical enough to teach in the first week of a film course.
+Vertical Cinema introduces the terminology professionals have needed — precise enough for set, rigorous enough for scholarship.

 Fractal Narrative